isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Attention: Updates to the NHG Policy for Tissue Banks
+<p>Attention: Updates to the NHG Health Policy for Tissue Banks
 <br>1.
 4 key updates to the policy dated 11Feb2022
 <br>2.
-Reminder to register with NHG TCC if researcher is involved in tissue
+Reminder to register with NHG Health TCC if researcher is involved
-banking activities
+in tissue banking activities
 <br>3.
 Annoucement that HTF Minimum Training Requirements will be extended
-to SAF staff/doctors appointed in NHG
-<br>(Released 29 Mar 2022)</p>
+to SAF staff/doctors appointed in NHG Health (Released 29 Mar 2022)</p>
 </td>
 </tr>
 <tr>